espressif/esptool/docs/en/espefuse/index.rst

 .. warning::

-    IMPORTANT: Because efuse is one-time-programmable, it is possible to permanently damage or "brick" your ESP32 using this tool.
+    Because efuse is one-time-programmable, it is possible to permanently damage or "brick" your {IDF_TARGET_NAME} using this tool.
 Use it with great care.

 For more details about Espressif chips efuse features, see the `Technical Reference Manual <http://espressif.com/en/support/download/documents>`__.